wharfkit/website/src/lib/docs/ContractKit/Cursor.md

 ---
 title: Cursor
-description: A utility class within the ContractKit that is used to efficiently fetch rows from a specific smart contract table
+description: A utility class within the Contract Kit that is used to efficiently fetch rows from a specific smart contract table.
 category: ContractKit
 published: true
 order: 4
-requiresReview: true
 ---

 # Cursor

-The `Cursor` type an iterator that is returned from specific calls against a [Table](/docs/contract-kit/table-class) instance.
+The `Cursor` type is an iterator that's returned from specific calls against a [Table](/docs/contract-kit/table-class) instance.
 A Cursor instance will be returned when using the [query](/docs/contract-kit/query-method), [first](/docs/contract-kit/first-method) and [scopes](/docs/contract-kit/scopes-method) methods of any [Table](/docs/contract-kit/table-class) instance.

 ## Usage